NCBI-Codeathons/MASQ/README.md

 ## Key Results

+The MasQ pipeline can smoothly and successfully locate assembly errors.
+Some examples (visualized with IGV) are shown below:

 The MasQ pipeline detected an insertion (labeled Unk570) in the Zymo long read assembly, which is shown here by the section of very low mapped reads in IGV.
 ![Unk570](https://github.com/NCBI-Codeathons/MASQ/blob/master/figures/unk570_igv_snapshot.png)